1990 Buffalo Bills season: Week 12

 A year after Buffalo's epic 47–41 win at the Astrodome they returned there at 9-1 to face the 5–5 Oilers on Monday Night Football.
 This time the Oilers made sure there would be no comeback as Warren Moon and Lorenzo White authored 425 combined yards of offense and three touchdowns.
 Kelly managed two touchdowns and a pick as the Bills fell 27–24 to their former division foe.

 Week 13

 The Bills opened the game in the no-huddle offense and used it the whole game.
 The Bills went up 24–0 in the 1st qtr and eventually won the game 30–23.

 Week 14

 Week 15

 The Bills pulled out a close win this Saturday afternoon, in a game in which both starting quarterbacks went down with injuries.
-Jim Kelly, and New York QB Phil Simms, with the latter being out for the season.
+Jim Kelly, and New York QB Phil Simms, with the later being out for the season.